 If you would like to request a duplicate form, please complete a W-2 or 1042S Duplicate Request Form.
 For security purposes, W-2 forms cannot be faxed internationally.
 However, they can be mailed to a foreign address.

-If your name is misspelled on your W-2 form, please bring a copy of your Social Security card to University Payroll and Tax Services, located at 33 Tigert Hall.
+If your name is misspelled on your W-2 form, please bring a copy of your Social Security card to University Payroll and Tax Services, located at Suite 1250 in the East Campus Office Building.
 We will update your name as it is shown on your Social Security card and reprint a W-2 form.
 However, in order to update your Directory Profile in myUFL, students must contact the University Registrar.
 Please refer to the Registrar for more information.
 Non-student employees must notify Processing and Records in the Office of Human Resource Services.

 Variations from Year to Year